Kluvens/Microeconomics/Terminologies.md

 A price taker is an individual or company that must accept prevailing prices in a market, lacking the market share to influence market price on its own.

 Due to market competition, most producers are also price-takers.

+## Small Open Economy
+A small open economy is an economy that participates in international markets for goods and services, but its production or consumption is small enough compared to the rest of the world that its supply or demand does not affect the world price.

 ## Market Power
 A firm has market power if it has the ability to set its own price.